 According to Movoto, Jersey City is fifth-most stressed-out city in the US.
 One of things Movoto attributes to this is commute time.
 Due to its proximity to New York and Newark, Jersey City's commuters regularly have to deal with commutes of 40 minutes or longer.

 Moving violations including speeding tickets, accidents, and drunk driving can add points to your driver's license and give you a bad driving record.
-If this happens, you'll need to get high-risk auto insurance for bad drivers.
+If this happens, you'll need to get high-risk auto insurance.

 The Jersey City Municipal Court website provides important information about parking tickets and moving violations.
 It also allows people to pay for these on line.